Maxillofacial Surgery Miscellaneous Short Essays

 1. Opioids Example: Morphine:

-- It is abused
+- Opioids is abused

-Actions of Opioids:
+Actions Of Opioids:

 - Analgesic